navuxneeth/SmolCam/README.md

     -   **Saturation Slider**: Adjust the color intensity of your image in real-time.
     -   **Grain Overlay**: Add an atmospheric, film-like grain effect with adjustable intensity.
 -   **Built-in Gallery**: View your captured moments in a beautiful, staggered grid gallery.
--   **Full-Screen Image Viewer**: Tap on any photo in the gallery to view it in a full-screen, zoomable interface.
+-   **Full-Screen Image Viewer**: Tap on any photo in the gallery to view it in a full-screen, zoomable interface with pinch-to-zoom functionality.
+-   **Theme Customization**: Switch between "Original" and "Vibrant" themes to personalize the app's appearance.
 -   **Elegant UI**: A clean, minimalist design with smooth animations and transitions.

 ## How to Build